yuifu/moccs/README.md

 <!-- $$\textrm{[AUC]} = \sum_{1 \leq x \leq d} \Bigl(F(x) - \frac{x}{d}\Bigr).$$ -->

 **MOCCS2 score** is a relative value of AUC normalized by the standard deviation (SD) at its appearance count.
+We recommend to use MOCCS2 score since MOCCS2 score is more robust to low appearance count than AUC is.

 Let <img src="https://latex.codecogs.com/gif.latex?C"> be the appearance count of the k-mer sequence and let <img src="https://latex.codecogs.com/gif.latex?W" /> be the size of the analyzed window where k-mer sequences are sought at around ChIP-seq peak positions, MOCCS2 score is defined as follows: